Stamp Duty Calculator

 3. The previous property was your main residence at some point in the 3 years before completion.

-If you complete on the new property while still owning the old one, you pay the surcharge upfront and reclaim it once you sell — provided the sale happens within 36 months.
+This is the 3-year rule on stamp duty for second homes: if you complete on the new property while still owning the old one, you pay the surcharge upfront and reclaim it once you sell — provided the sale happens within 36 months (the three-year window).
+Selling your original home within three years of buying the new one triggers the refund.
 Refund must be claimed within 12 months of the sale (or within 12 months of the original SDLT return filing date, whichever is later).
 See the stamp duty refund complete guide for the claim process.

 Inherited property: the 50% rule